kayliebarnes5937/the-savanna/README.md

 # the-savanna
-For our website, The Savanna.
+This is the readme.txt file for The Savanna.
+(The school store name = "The Savanna.")